rejamison/stove-pipe/README.md

 The hat is powered by a Pi Zero W connected to a [FadeCandy](https://github.com/scanlime/fadecandy) to control the LEDs.
 The hat's structure is 3D printed.

+The LED animation code is written in Node.js and the project includes an iOS/Android app to control the hat using HTML5/JS in [Apache Cordova](https://cordova.apache.org/).

 I spent about 4 hours actively coding and another 4 hours modeling the parts for 3D printing.
 The entire project took about 7 days, mostly for printing, and another 2-3 hours for assembly.

+## 3D Printing

+## Assembly

+## Software Installation

+## Usage

-# Materials
+## Bill of Materials

 |Tools|
 |---|